-"If I was to sum up this course, I'd say it's difficult but rewarding - the content is difficult but once you've grasped it, you feel you've really achieved something.
-I'd definitely recommend it."
+"The content is difficult but once you've grasped it, you feel you've really achieved something.
+I'd definitely recommend this course."

 Macaulee Whistler, Financial Mathematics with a Year in Industry Watch Macaulee's video at www.kent.ac.uk/ug/153